Prime2510/Audio-Visualizer/README.md

-# Audio-Visualizer
-A minimal yet visually striking music visualizer built with p5.js that transforms audio into a mesmerizing circular spectrum display with neon aesthetics and interactive volume control.

 # 🌈 Neon Music Visualizer

 A minimal, neon-aesthetic music visualizer built with p5.js that creates stunning circular frequency visualizations with real-time audio analysis and interactive volume control.